bbrownekianda/docs/content/docs/getting-started/create-first-process/design-and-build/add-forms/_index.md

 typora-root-url: ..\..\..\..\..\..\static
 ---

-After you have created a process, you are ready to add **forms**.
+After you have created a process, you are then ready to add **forms**.
 This is the second step in building a process.

 ***Build process steps***

 ![Create forms process](/images/magnifycreateforms2.png)

 As you work on your process, you can save **drafts**.
-This allows you make changes and restore to earlier versions if needed, see [Version History](/docs/getting-started/create-first-process/design-and-build/add-forms/version-history/) for more information.
+This allows you make changes and restore to earlier versions if needed - see [Version History](/docs/getting-started/create-first-process/design-and-build/add-forms/version-history/) for more information.

 ## Before you begin ![Process plan icon](/images/11.png)

-When adding forms reference your [process plan](/docs/getting-started/create-first-process/plan-your-process/) and to know **what forms** you need and **who** will have access to these forms as an administrator.
+When adding forms, refer back to your [process plan](/docs/getting-started/create-first-process/plan-your-process/) to determine **what forms** you need and **who** will have access to these forms as an administrator.
 As an example, we will keep our Training Process [requirements](/docs/getting-started/create-first-process/plan-your-process#summary-of-requirements) in mind as we go.

-In our example we will create two forms: Training Request Form and a Training Approval Form.
+In this Training Process example, we will create two forms: Training Request Form and a Training Approval Form.

 The video below highlights how Kianda Designer works and [How to get started](#how-to-get-started) runs through how to create forms for a sample Training Process.